legaultmarc/grstools/doc/source/formats.rst

 - ``maf`` The minor allele frequency can be used in the selection of variants or to optimize LD computations by removing rare variants.
 It can also be used to distinguish ambiguous allele combinations (i.e. A/T or G/C).

-Mappers
-^^^^^^^^

-The goal of mappers is to define a name-to-name correspondence between two files.
-In `grstools` terminology, it is used to map the names of a `source` file, typically a ``.grs`` file which is to be evaluated on a given `target` dataset.

-Using the `grs-match-snps` tool, it is possible to generate such a mapping.
-This tool will try to match variants by name, and then by chromosome, position and alleles.
-The output of the tool is in the format expected by the other utilities that require a 'mapper' file.
-In fact, the output file contains only three columns: ``source_name``, ``target_name`` and ``method``.
-The method contains a string identifying how the correspondence between the source and target name has been established.